Gabriele Tinti (poet): Career

 In February 2020 he returned to the British Museum for a reading inspired by the Trojan heroes on the occasion of the “Troy Myth and Reality” exhibition.

 On World Poetry Day, 21 March 2020, the National Roman Museum presented the first poetic audio guide for the museum written by Tinti with readings by Marton Csokas, Alessandro Haber, Franco Nero and Kevin Spacey.

+In 2020 the Parco Archeologico Colosseo commissioned him to write a series of pieces evoking the statues once present in the Roman Forum, the Colosseum and the Domus Aurea.
+His poems were read by Alessandro Haber, Michele Placido, Robert Davi, Stephen Fry, James Cosmo, Marton Csokas, Abel Ferrara and Franco Nero.

+His work with Abel Ferrara began in 2020 with a reading inspired by the “Ludovisi Gaul”, continued in February 2021 at the Pinacoteca di Brera with a reading inspired by the “Christ at the Column” by Donato Bramante and developed in May 2021 at the Cappella Sansevero with a dramatic reading inspired by the Veiled Christ, culminating in recent performances in front of “The Mocking of Christ” by Beato Angelico at the Museo San Marco in Florence and Andrea Mantegna’s “Ecce Homo” at the Musée Jacquemart-André in Paris.

+Abel Ferrara also has an excerpt of Tinti's poem inspired by Christ at the Column read to Ethan Hawke in the 2021 film Zeros and Ones.
+In the same year, the 'Ruins' project was compiled into a book by Eris Pres (London) and Libri Scheiwiller (Milan).

+Notable addresses of Tinti's work include those by literary critics, archeologists, philosophers, poets such as Kenneth Goldsmith, Andrew Stewart, Kenneth Lapatin, Lynda Nead, Nigel Spivey, Umberto Curi, Derrick de Kerckhove.

 Collaborations

 His poems have been performed by actors like Joe Mantegna, Michael Imperioli, Burt Young, Alessandro Haber, Robert Davi, Vincent Piazza, Marton Csokas and Franco Nero.

 In 2019 he worked with the two time Oscar winner Kevin Spacey.
 After having returned to the stage with the video ‘Let me be Frank’, which attracted millions of views, on 2 August Spacey read four of Tinti's poems inspired by the Boxer at Rest in front of a large crowd that gathered at the National Roman Museum in Palazzo Massimo, where the statue is located.
 The official video was released the next day on Tinti's YouTube channel.

 During the COVID-19 pandemic, in association with the Capitoline Museums, the National Roman Museum and the Ministry of Cultural Heritage and Activities (Italy), he launched a series of virtual events inspired by epigraphs collected in the museums working with Malcolm McDowell, Marton Csokas, Robert Davi and Franco Nero.

 When the National Roman Museum reopened after the COVID-19 pandemic Tinti worked with Abel Ferrara, who read his dramatic works inspired by the Ludovisi Gaul, a Roman marble group depicting a Gallic man in the act of plunging a sword into his breast.